kushidesign/kushi/README.md

 ```
 <br> -->

-### Defining complex components
+### Defining components

 <!-- If, for some reason, you don't want use the `defcom` to define your complex
 components, you can use the same underlying pattern that `defcom` abstracts. -->
 Kushi promotes a component definition pattern that mirrors hiccup itself by
 standardizing the function signature as an (optional) single map of attributes
 followed by any number of children.
-This pattern relies on using the `kushi.ui.core/opts+children` helper fn.
+This pattern relies on using the
+`kushi.ui.core/opts+children` helper function.

-Under the hood, this helper fn pulls out any keys in attr map that start with
+Under the hood, this helper function pulls out any keys in attributes map that
-`:-` and puts them in a separate `opts` map.
-This allows passing in various custom
+start with `:-` and puts them in a separate `opts` map.
+This allows passing in
-options within the attributes map that will not clash with existing html
+various custom options within the attributes map that will not clash with
-attributes.
-You can optionally make use of `kushi.core/merge-attrs` to enable
+existing html attributes.
+You can optionally make use of `kushi.core/merge-attrs`
-decoration, and composition of attribute maps.
+to enable decoration and composition of attribute maps.

 ```Clojure